 The capability to flash the call waiting lamp at a pre-determined threshold of calls waiting has not been modified.
+There is an independent call waiting peg count for each attendant group.
+The call waiting lamp for a certain attendant group will not flash until that attendant group's call waiting peg count has reached the system wide threshold limit.
 The number of calls waiting is determined separately for each attendant group.